e271828e/Flight.jl/prototypes/kernel/NOTES.md

   nominal activation's own refusals are unchanged.
 - **A compiled product belongs to one activation, by dispatch.** A `Float64` `Reader`, `ConditionPlan` and `SpecializedPlan` each refuse a `Dual` executor naming both scalars, and the executor is untouched.
-The refusal carries no kind name: §14.4 makes the pairing a framework invariant the services uphold, so reaching it is an internal assertion firing.
+The refusal is an `InternalInvariant` and no diagnostic kind: §14.4 makes the pairing a framework invariant the services uphold, so reaching it is an internal assertion firing, outside the kind set on purpose (D-215).
   The scalar rides in the product's own type, so the pairing costs a method signature rather than a runtime test — the §7.5 gates measure zero unchanged.